HotMaps/Hotmaps-toolbox-service/api/app/models/INDICATORS.md

 This is the unit of the indicator.
 (Exemple: 'cells', 'MWh')

-- 'name'
+- 'indicator_id'

-This is the name of the indicator (Like an ID).
+This is the indicator identifier of the indicator (Like an ID).
 This name **must be unique** in the array of indicator.